CHIP-SPV/chipStar/README.md

 Please refer to the [user documentation](docs/Using.md) for instructions on how to use the installed chipStar to build CUDA/HIP programs.

-## Building documentation

-Make sure you have doxygen installed, then after configuring the build, run `make gendocs`.
-The documentation will be placed in `doxygen/html`.

 ## Troubleshooting

 ### Missing Double Precision Support